jacob-tinston/SICP/README.md

 # SICP
-Structure and Interpretation of Computer Programs
+Structure and Interpretation of Computer Programs (SICP) solutions and notes.